What is the difference between Regression And Retesting

-Check below video to see “Difference between Regression And Retesting”
+Check the below video to see “Difference between Regression And Retesting”

 Please be patient.
 The video will load in some time.